Daniel300v/FPGA-perceptron/README.md

 # FPGA-perceptron-
-This repository is an investigation into how custom hardware may be able to improve the performance of neural networks.
+This repository is an investigation into how custom hardware may be used to create neural networks.
 To this end, a restricted scenario has been constructed to give an environment in which a proof of concept can be created.
 The principle idea is that designing a custom arithmetic logic unit on an FPGA will allow the FPGA to function as the core internals of a perceptron, while the training of the parameters of the perceptron is handled by an external device, such as a microcontroller.

 ```mermaid